JandroK/Fire-Engine/README.md

 - New Scene
 - Save Scene
 - Load Scene
-- Import Assets
+- Import asset: opens file dialogue

 #### Edit:
-- Duplicate Object Selected
+- Duplicate: duplicates selected game object
-- Snap options
+- Snap options for translation, ritation and scaling

 #### View:
 - In view you can configure the view of the menus that you want to be active or not, according to convenience.